ensisoft/newsflash-plus/README.md

     Makefile:641: recipe for target 'aclocal.m4' failed
  ```

-You can try to fix it by opening and editing protobuf/Makefile
+You can try to fix it by opening and editing protobuf/Makefile.
+Sometimes this works sometimes it doesn't.
+Seriously I can't f* understand why if I extract the .tar.gz to another folder it builds there
+but the checkout in third_party won't build.
+Yet these two folders compare similar (with Meld).
+So WTF!?

 ```
 L240: ACLOCAL = ${SHELL} /home/enska/coding/newsflash/protobuf/missing <del>aclocal-1.14</del>